lucidsoftware/cashy/README.md

 * Allows for browsing the S3 bucket
 * Allows for folder creation
 * Allows for uploading of assets
+* Provide an easy way to resize images on upload using Kraken
+* Automatically create retina versions of resized images
+* Automatically losslessly compress images using Kraken
+* Minify and lightly optimize javascript using YUI Compressor
+* Minify CSS using YUI Compressor
 * Allow for searching of assets added through Cashy
 * Gzips assets where the gzip savings are significant
 * Sets cache headers on assets automatically
 * Keeps an audit log of assets that are uploaded
-* Syncs with S3 to make sure search results and item information are up-to-date
+* Syncs with S3 to make sure search results and item information are accurate

 ## Things Cashy Does Not Do: